pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 end
 ```

-In order to verify that backup/archive.info and their copies are valid, each file will be loaded and checked for the following:
+In order to verify that backup/archive.info and their copies are valid, each file will be loaded and checked as follows:

+Results:
+archivePtr - pointer to contents of archive info to keep in memory
+backupPtr - pointer to contents of backup info to keep in memory
+manifestPtr - pointer to contents of the manifest being processed to keep in memory
+checksum - checksum of the file read
+errorCode - 0 if successfully read, else error code

+FOR each info file and its copy (archive.info, backup.info)
+    IF archive.info exists and is readable
+    THEN
+        set result checksum to calculated checksum for file;
+        set pointer to the file contents if requested (e.g. if the main was loaded successfully, then there is
+            no need to keep the copy in memory);
+    ELSE
+        set error code (e.g. read error, checksum mismatch, etc)
+    FI

+    IF main loaded successfully
+    THEN
+        keep the file in memory
+        load the copy but don't keep the copy contents in memory
+        IF copy loaded successfully
+        THEN
+            IF main checksum != copy checksum
+            THEN
+                one of the files is corrupted so WARN but use main
+            FI
+        FI
+    ELSE IF copy loaded successfully
+        keep the file in memory
+    FI
+ROF

 <!--
 - May have to expose infoBackupNewLoad so can load the backup.info and then the backup.info.copy and compare the 2 - need to know if one is corrupt and always failing over to the other.
         - want to WARN if only one exists